City-of-Helsinki/yjdh/backend/benefit/README.md

 .env.benefit-backend If NEXT_PUBLIC_MOCK_FLAG is set, additionally
 DUMMY_COMPANY_FORM_CODE can be set to test with different company_form parameters.

-To seed the database with some mock application data, run `python manage.py seed` , which by default generates 10 applications for each of the seven possible application statuses and one attachment with a .pdf-file for each of them.
-To generate more applications, use the optional `--number` flag, for example, running `python manage.py seed --number=30` creates 30 applications of each status. **Note that running the command deletes all previous application data from the database and clears the media folder.**
+To seed the database with some mock application data, run `uv run python manage.py seed` , which by default generates 10 applications for each of the seven possible application statuses and one attachment with a .pdf-file for each of them.
+To generate more applications, use the optional `--number` flag, for example, running `uv run python manage.py seed --number=30` creates 30 applications of each status. **Note that running the command deletes all previous application data from the database and clears the media folder.**

 [Mailpit](https://github.com/axllent/mailpit) is available for the local development environment (localhost:8025)[http://localhost:8025/] for previewing and testing the emails sent by the application after setting the `EMAIL_HOST` and `EMAIL_PORT` as in the `.env.benefit-backend.example`.